KyleZevenbergen/tf-search/README.md

 # Terraform Bulk Import Demo for HCP Terraform

-This demo demonstrates how to use Terraform's bulk import functionality with HCP Terraform to discover and import existing AWS instances.
+This demo demonstrates how to use Terraform's bulk import functionality with HCP Terraform to discover and import existing AWS instances using the **Search & Import** feature.

 ## Prerequisites

 - **HCP Terraform account** with appropriate permissions
-- **Terraform v1.12 or newer** (bulk import functionality is not available in older versions)
+- **Terraform v1.14.0-beta or newer** (required for the Search & Import page in HCP Terraform)
 - AWS credentials configured in HCP Terraform
 - AWS instances running in the us-east-1 region

-**Note**: This demo requires Terraform v1.12+ for the `terraform query` command and works with HCP Terraform.
+- **VCS-driven workspace** (recommended) or CLI-driven workspace

+**Note**: This feature is currently in beta.
+Do not use beta functionality in production environments.

 ## Files